konflux-ci/release-service-catalog/tasks/create-pyxis-image/README.md

 | isLatest    | If set to true, the images will have a latest tag added with their Pyxis entries                                                                                                                                                                                                                                                                                                                            | Yes      | false         |
 | rhPush      | If set to true, an additional entry will be created in ContainerImage.repositories with the registry and repository fields converted to use Red Hat's official registry.
 E.g. a mapped repository of "quay.io/redhat-pending/product---my-image" will be converted to use registry "registry.access.redhat.com" and repository "product/my-image".
 Also, this repository entry will be marked as published. | Yes      | false         |
 | snapshotPath | Path to the JSON string of the mapped Snapshot spec in the data workspace                                                                                                                                                                                                                                                                                                                                   | No       | -             |
+## Changes in 3.4.0
+* Added support for uploading uncompressed layer information to pyxis

 ## Changes in 3.3.3
 * Fixed linting issues in create-pyxis-image task